Sunday 12 June 2022,

 From Inua: A lot of needless mysticism surrounds the work of poets and the work of poetry.
 Central to my work as a writer and facilitator is an attempt, always, to simplify, clarify and show the building books beyond poetic ideologies and approaches to writing.

-This workshop is for those starting to write as well as those well established in writing poetry.
-It is always important to go back to basics - and in these two hours, we will read and discuss poems that lay bare the mysticism, that we might make better thinkers and in that, writers.
+This workshop was for those starting to write as well as those well established in writing poetry.
+It is always important to go back to basics - and in these two hours, we read and discussed poems that lay bare the mysticism, that we might make better thinkers and in that, writers.

 Sunday 13 February 2022,

 We were beyond excited to welcome actor, writer & director John Rwothomack to our Word by Word Presents series for the month of February.